What Is Naviculocuneiform Fusion?

 Why do I need to be non-weightbearing for so long?

-Typically, in a healthy non-smoking patient without diabetes, bones take six to eight weeks to heal.
+Typically, in a healthy non-smoking patient without diabetes, bones take 6-8 weeks to heal.
 Patients are asked to remain non-weightbearing for that period to prevent motion

 between the bones that are trying to heal together.
 If there is too much motion between the bones, it can take longer for them to heal or they may not heal at all.